vtao1989/blog/_pages/about.md

 Tao received a Ph.D. in Urban and Regional Planning from University of Minnesota.
 He received an M.E. in Transportation Planning and Management and a B.E. in Traffic and Transportation from Southeast University in Nanjing, China.
 He received an M.S. in Statistics from University of Minnesota.

-[Feb 2024] *The use of crowdsourced mobile data in estimating pedestrian and bicycle traffic: A systematic review* has been published in *Journal of Transport and Land Use* [Link](https://doi.org/10.5198/jtlu.2024.2315).
+[Feb 2024] *The use of crowdsourced mobile data in estimating pedestrian and bicycle traffic: A systematic review* has been published in *Journal of Transport and Land Use* [Link](https://doi.org/10.1016/j.tre.2024.103796).

+[October 2024] *Do Smart Loading Zones help reduce traffic congestion?
+A causal analysis in Pittsburgh* has been published in *Transportation Research Part E: Logistics and Transportation Review* [Link](https://doi.org/10.1016/j.tra.2023.103924).

 [Feb 2024] Tao recevied the award of *Outstanding Reviewer* for the journal *Transportation Research Part D: Transport and Environment*.